Protect your intellectual property. A comprehensive look at copyright basics for modern authors.

 Contracts and Rights Reversion

-If you choose to work with a traditional publisher, you will sign a contract that transfers some or all of your copyright to them for a specific period or territory.
-It is vital to understand these contracts.
-Always look for a 'rights reversion' clause, which dictates how and when the rights to your book return to you if the publisher stops printing it.
-Never sign away your rights indefinitely without legal consultation.
+If you choose to work with a traditional publisher, you will sign a contract that transfers some or all of your copyright to them for a specific period of time or geographic territory.
+These contracts can be extraordinarily complex, and many authors have signed away rights that haunt them for decades.
+It is absolutely essential to have a qualified literary attorney review any publishing contract before you sign it.
+Always look for a "rights reversion" clause, which dictates how and when the rights to your book return to you if the publisher allows it to go out of print or stops actively marketing it.
+Never sign away rights in perpetuity without clear reversion terms.